awsdocs/aws-glue-developer-guide/doc_source/monitor-profile-debug-oom-abnormalities.md

 You can monitor the memory profile and the ETL data movement in the AWS Glue job profile\.

-The driver executes below the safe threshold of 50 percent memory usage over the entire duration of the AWS Glue job\.
+The driver executes below the threshold of 50 percent memory usage over the entire duration of the AWS Glue job\.
 The executors stream the data from Amazon S3, process it, and write it out to Amazon S3\.
 As a result, they consume less than 5 percent memory at any point in time\.

 ![\[The memory profile showing the issue is fixed.\]](http://docs.aws.amazon.com/glue/latest/dg/images/monitor-debug-oom-memoryprofile-fixed.png)